-- 4.2 Cuddesdon is currently classified as a 'Smaller Village' by South Oxfordshire Council in its updated 2018 Settlement Hierarchy.
-In the October 2017 version, Cuddesdon was classified as an 'Other Village'.
-Prior to that it was a 'Smaller Village'.
-Nothing in the Parish had changed.
-These changes result from changes in the scoring methodology. - 4.3 Clearly Cuddesdon is on the borderline between a 'Smaller' and 'Other' village.
-It has a pub which serves food and a recreation ground with play-equipment and goal posts which are weighted to score high.
-It does not have any of the facilities which make a community sustainable shops, school or surgery and crucially it has no public transport to reach those facilities. - 4.4 The current version of the Local Plan 2011-2034 does not require 'Smaller Villages' to contribute towards delivering additional housing (beyond windfall and infill development) unless it wishes to do so. - 4.5 The latest version of the National Planning Policy Framework discourages significant development in unsustainable parishes such as Cuddesdon and Denton.
+- 4.2 The newly-adopted Local Plan identifies Cuddesdon as one of a series of smaller villages.
+As smaller hamlets, neither Denton nor Chippinghurst feature in the settlement hierarchy. - 4.3 Cuddesdon has a pub which serves food and a recreation ground with playequipment and goal posts which are weighted to score high.
+It does not have any of the facilities which make a community sustainable - shops, school or surgery - and crucially it has no public transport to reach those facilities. - 4.4 The adopted Local Plan does not expect that the smaller villages will provide a significant source of housing supply.
+However, it is possible that some development proposals may come forward over the Plan period in these villages such as single dwellings, infilling and conversions from other uses.
+Such proposals will be considered against the relevant policies in the Local Plan and in this Plan. - 4.5 The latest version of the National Planning Policy Framework discourages significant development in in less sustainable locations such as Cuddesdon and Denton.
 It argues that "Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes. - 4.6 The entire parish lies within the Oxford Green Belt.
 This planning policy shapes the village and protects the important views around the village. - 4.7 There have been no Rural Exception Sites in the parish (These are small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.) - 4.8 There are no agreements, such as a section 106 agreement, giving housing priority for those with a parish connection. - 4.9 There are no designated Conservation Areas in the parish.